Canon 1000D vs Sony HX95

 |12.||Canon 40D||Y||- / -||-||-||-||2.0||-||-||-|

 It is notable that the 1000D has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1000D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.